specificlanguages/scope-cache/README.md

 ## Example code

 The `com.spclngs.ScopeCacheKeys` class provides some convenience cache keys for use in scope providers or inline scopes.
 You are also free to use your own keys.
-Take care when choosing keys as reusing the same key for two scopes will lead to bugs.
+Choose keys carefully as reusing the same key for two scopes will lead to bugs.

 In a `ScopeProvider`: